Jayant Sinha: Ministry of Civil Aviation

 Sinha also played a crucial role in conceptualising the framework for the strategic privatization of Air India including the creation of an innovative SPV structure to manage Air India's non-core assets.
 Sinha has also worked with the Air India Board to formulate the MaharajahDirect strategy for Air India to become a competitive global airline.

-Sinha led the formulation of the DigiYatra technology standards which brings together the aviation sector to implement a digital ecosystem for seamless, all-digital travel across all Indian airports and airlines.
-DigiYatra is being implement in Bengaluru airport in January 2019 and several AAI airports in March 2019.
-This is the first national digital traveller system in the world and is being studied for implementation in other countries as well.
+Sinha led the formulation of the DigiYatra technology standards which utilizes facial recognition to verify passenger identities at airports.
+DigiYatra was implemented in Bengaluru airport in January 2019 and several AAI airports in March 2019.
 Sinha chairs the Drone Task Force and led the efforts to introduce India's world-leading drone regulations, which are based on his DigitalSky framework.
 The next set of drone regulations are intended to expand drone usage to cross the Beyond Visual Line of Sight (BVLOS), payload, and automation thresholds.
 The DigitalSky framework went live on 1 December 2018.
 The goal of the Drone Task Force is to ensure that India becomes a world leader in the design, manufacture, and safe usage of drones.

 In October 2016 Jayant Sinha signed an MoU between the Ministry of Civil Aviation and the Ministry of Skill Development and Entrepreneurship for training of people in the various trades associated with the civil aviation sector to meet the potential of 60 lakh jobs in the next ten years.
 Later on 28 February 2017, MoS for Civil Aviation Jayant Sinha inaugurated India's first ever integrated heliport in Rohini, New Delhi along with the then Union Minister for Civil Aviation Ashok Gajapathi Raju.

-On September 2018 Jayant Sinha announced the digital sky policy that will enable the government of India to digitise the entire sky and control the drone ecosystem.
+In September 2018 Jayant Sinha announced the digital sky policy that will enable the government of India to digitise the entire sky and control the drone ecosystem.
 This policy under the tenure of Jayant Sinha was in two phases.
 In the first phase, the platform will register pilots, devices and services providers.
 The second phase will include automation, bi-modal control and setting up of dedicated air corridors.
 Jayant Sinha Minister of State for Civil Aviation added that once we digitise the sky, we will be able to give people rights to use certain slices of it for some period of time.
 Industry experts believed that the policy has broken new ground with digital sky platform and NPNT (no permission, no take-off).